arjitg/PyBot/README.md

 # PyBot
-A Voice controlled bot in python for daily tasks
+A Voice controlled bot in python for traversing reddit.
+Could be used for other websites too.